mouuff/WordMaker/README.txt

-This is a word generator
+This is a word generator made for brute force key generator, this algorithms will create any words it works this way aaa aab aac etc...
-it will create big file with ANY key